lenesk/sokolova.dk/participle-in-danish-in-the-adjective-function.md

 > *et krævende job* = a demanding job (from *kræve* - to demand; no t-matching is needed with an 'et-noun').

-It does not have the e-ending, unlike 'pure' adjectives for describing a plural noun/definite noun (after triggers like *den/det/de/possessive words*).
+It does not have the e-ending, unlike 'pure' adjectives for describing a plural noun/definite noun (after triggers like *den/det/de*/possessive words).
 It seems natural since it has already '-e', and phonetic combinability does not allow an extra -e.

 See some examples: